stacks-archive/blockstack-browser/README.md

 3. Click on: **"Load Temporary Add-on…"**
 4. Navigate inside the new directory that was unzipped from `stacks-wallet-chromium.zip`
 5. Select the `manifest.json` file.

+## Security

+We consider the security of our systems a top priority.
+But no matter how much effort we put into system security, there can still be vulnerabilities present.

+If you discover a security vulnerability, please use one of the following means of communications to report it to us:

+- Report the security issue to our [HackerOne program](https://hackerone.com/hiro)
+- Report the security issue directly at [security@hiro.so](mailto:security@hiro.so)

+Please note this email is strictly for reporting security vulnerabilities.
+For support queries, contact [wallet@hiro.so](mailto:wallet@hiro.so).
+Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.

+### Audit Report

+In Q1 2021, Hiro partnered with [Least Authority](https://leastauthority.com/), a leading security consultancy with experience in the crypto space, to audit Hiro's Stacks Wallet for Web.
+On April 29th 2021, after addressing the major concerns described in the initial findings, as well as a concluding sign off from the Least Authority team, a final report was delivered.

+[Download and read the full report here](https://github.com/blockstack/stacks-wallet-web/blob/main/docs/least-authority-security-audit-report.pdf
+)